 On May 26th, runners from across the country will descend upon the nation’s capital for the Scotiabank Ottawa Half Marathon.
 At Saucony, we’re very proud to sponsor this exciting, challenging race.
-Direct from the race organizers themselves, with some help from race-veteran Emily Setlack, we’ve got the insider’s tips to having success – and fun! – in Ottawa.
+Direct from the race organizers themselves, we’ve got the insider’s tips to having success – and fun! – in Ottawa.

 Not only is the Ottawa Half Marathon one of Canada’s largest half-marathons, it’s also part of Canada’s largest weekend of running, and downtown Ottawa turns into a true running mecca.
 Before you lace up, draw inspiration by taking in one of the world’s top 10Ks on the Saturday night before the race.
-“Nothing beats the atmosphere and energy surrounding races in Ottawa,” Emily tells us.
+The atmosphere promises to be positively electric.

 But while it's easy to get distracted by the stunning skylines and community cheerleaders, remember to keep guard out there and stay focused on the task at hand.
 And we promised you insider tips, so:

 Once you cross the Alexandra Bridge, and have crested the hill by the National Art Gallery (one of the few inclines on the course), the team at Run Ottawa knows that it’s easy to get caught up in the excitement of the big crowds that line Sussex and Colonel By and think the finish line is closer than it is.
 They emphasize, "Keep enough gas in the tank to get to Pretoria Bridge, where you then turn back toward the finish line for one final kilometre.
 Now’s the time to let it all hang out."